mckinsey/vizro/vizro-core/docs/pages/user-guides/kedro-data-catalog.md

 ```

 ## Use datasets from the Kedro Data Catalog
 `vizro.integrations.kedro` provides functions to help generate and process a [Kedro Data Catalog](https://docs.kedro.org/en/stable/data/index.html).
-Given a Kedro Data Catalog `catalog`, the general pattern to add datasets into the Vizro Data Manager is:
+Given a Kedro Data Catalog `catalog`, the general pattern to add datasets into the Vizro data manager is:
 ```python
 from vizro.integrations import kedro as kedro_integration
 from vizro.managers import data_manager